TerryEbdon/Trk21/README.md

 ```

 Note the use of `--console=plain`.
 This is required to prevent Gradle from
-overwriting the games output.
+overwriting the game's output.
 Without this option the game would be unplayable.

 ## App Status